 · El Fontan Market

 In the heart of old Oviedo today, it was a natural lagoon that was located on the outskirts of the city.
 This lagoon supplied by natural springs had a main source or fontán, which supplied the lagoon with its waters, hence it gets its name.

 It was in the XNUMXth century that the many merchants who came to the city dried up and built a porticoed square.
 Today the street vendor is on Thursdays, Saturdays and Sundays in the morning hours.

 El Fontán Market

 We can speak of El Fontán as the epicenter of Oviedo, since walking through its streets and squares we are invaded by the ...

 What to do in Gijón

-Gijón is the most populated city of Asturias-surpasses the 270.000 inhabitants- and the most dynamic.
+Gijón is the most populous city in Asturias -exceeds 270.000 inhabitants- and the most dynamic.